PixelDot2D/PixelDot2D-Core-Framework-Patch-Notes-History/README.md

 - **Zero Inventory Code Modification:** Developers never need to write custom save file handlers, parse file streams, or modify the underlying inventory engine.
 - **Frictionless Interface Implementation:** To save any inventory, simply add the `ISaveableAndLoadable` interface to your preferred parent GameObject or controller, and execute a quick forward-call to invoke the underlying inventory's save and load pipeline routines internally.

+### Layered Loot Tables Sub-System

+- **Quad-Stage Loot Table Engine:** Included within the items extension is a specialized quad-stage loot table engine that allows developers to completely bypass flat, linear probability drop lists and weights by introducing deep, multi-tiered roll isolation.
+Designers can establish an explicit gatekeeper entry chance on a single index row, then pack its internal array with heavy filler drops surrounding exactly one ultra-rare jackpot item to create intense game-loot tension.
+- **Structural Priority-Based Trapping:** The execution pipeline evaluates data configurations sequentially from Index 0 upward.
+Because the runtime automatically executes a hard, deterministic short-circuit the moment the running item count hits the maximum allowed threshold, array positioning natively dictates statistical priority.
+This allows designers to balance drop priority purely through the visual order of the inspector list, without requiring complex script overrides or heavy external logic blocks.
+- **State-Blind Reusable Processors:** The core calculation manager is completely state-blind and decoupled from specific character controllers.
+It can be composed natively into any game entity—including enemies, procedural containers, breakable objects, merchants, and world chests—allowing a single database configuration asset to be safely shared and re-used across an endless amount of active entities.
+- **Low API Friction:** Introducing loot drops into any entity takes only a few lines of code, and transferring a rolled payload into a target inventory requires a single line of code.
+The processor drops results natively into a pre-allocated container, allowing the main framework to instantly absorb, validate, and clear the data packet with a zero runtime garbage memory footprint, seamlessly handling drops from dead enemies, randomly spawned chests, and world stashes out of the box.

 ---
 ## Patch 2.2.0